opentensor/developer-docs/docs/dynamic-tao/dtao-guide.md

 ## Subnet liquidity reserves

-A key mechanism introduced with Dynamic TAO mechanism is that each subnet has two liquidity reserves, one containing TAO($$\tau$$)&mdash;the currency of the Bittensor network, and one containing a subnet specific "dynamic" currency, referred to as that subnet's alpha ($$\alpha$$) token.
+The key mechanism introduced with Dynamic TAO is that each subnet functions as its own automated market marker (AMM), with two liquidity reserves, one containing TAO($$\tau$$)&mdash;the currency of the Bittensor network, and one containing a subnet specific "dynamic" currency, referred to as that subnet's alpha ($$\alpha$$) token.
 The alpha token is purchased by staking TAO into the subnet's reserve, which is initialized with a negligible amount of liquidity (1e-9).

 A subnet's economy therefore consists of three pools of currency:
 - **Tao reserves**: the amount of tao ($$\tau$$) that has been staked into the subnet